dnnsmnstrr/HydroTouch/assets/descriptions.md

 This preset includes the Gestures, Shortcuts and Named Triggers for HydroTouch.

 ### HyperKey
-Additional shortcuts for my [HyperKey config](https://muensterer.xyz/zettelkasten/hyperkey)
+Additional shortcuts for my [HyperKey config](https://dnnsmnstrr.github.io/zettelkasten/hyperkey)

+### TouchTerminal
+Adds a console interface to run named triggers from an input field or the touch bar.

 ### URL